View the 2025 Summer Camp Guide!

 • Live, shower, and dress in communal spaces.
 Privacy is an essential and fundamental right of everyone at camp, including in toilets, changing areas, and showers, which are single-use.
 Typical of most public bathrooms, many single-use stalls are located in one facility.

 • Sleep in a room with other people and/or fall asleep without assistance.
-Our cabins and tents all hold multiple people; there is no situation in which a child will have their own room.
+Our cabins and tents all hold multiple people; there is no situation in which a camper will have their own room.

 • Follow verbal directions